 The Holiday Inn SN3 6AQ is a 2 minute drive away and has free parking

-We have vets and veterinary nursing staff on site 24 hours a day so that all animals are regularly checked, attended to and given plenty of TLC.
+We have vets and veterinary nursing staff on site 24 hours a day and who work throughout the night, so that animals are regularly monitored, treated and given plenty of TLC.
 The vet in charge of your pet will also be on call to ensure out of hours treatment is always available.
 If your pet requires a special diet, please bring a sufficient quantity for three days, or longer if needed.
-If you wish to visit your hospitalised pet, this must be arranged by the vet in charge of the case. back to list
+If you wish to visit your hospitalised pet, this can be arranged with the vet in charge of the case. back to list

-We can provide an estimate of expected cost of treatment in most cases if requested.
+Estimates of costs can be difficult before our vets have had the opportunity to fully assess a pet in a consultation.
+We can give a very rough estimate, based on the information that we receive from the referring vet.
+However, it is not until your pet been examined and assessed, that we will be able to provide a full estimate of the expected cost of treatment if requested.
 This will provide an idea of the cost of treatment but this can change if circumstances change during the course of treatment.
 We will endeavour to keep you updated on any additional costs. back to list

-For all dental related referrals a pre authorisation is required for all insurance claims.
+For dentistry related referrals, a pre authorisation is required for all insurance claims.
 If this is not possible then payment will be due at time of collection.

-If not dental related and you already have a current claim with your vet, we will need full policy details and ask that you call your insurance company and request permission for us to discuss their policy direct with them.
-This way we determine any issues before they arise.
+If you already have a current claim with your vet and your case is not dentistry related, we will need full policy details.
+We ask that you call your insurance company and request permission for us to discuss the policy direct with them.
+This way we can determine any issues before they arise.

 If you intend to make an insurance claim, please bring a claim form and a copy of your insurance policy for us on the day of your appointment.

 Payment will be due at the time of collection by cash, debit or credit card unless we have agreed in advance to do a direct claim with an insurance company.
 This can only be done if we have a letter pre-authorising a direct claim from your insurance company. back to list